-Gains or losses on trading securities are recorded under the heading 'Dealing profits'.
+Gains or losses on trading securities are recorded under the heading 'Gains and losses on trading securities'.

-Gains or losses on sale and changes in impairment of available-for-sale securities are recorded under the heading 'Gains or losses on available-for-sale securities'
+Gains or losses on sale and changes in impairment of available-for-sale securities are recorded under the heading 'Gains or losses on available-for-sale securities'.

-Concerning the other securities, gains or losses on sale and impairment charges are recognised under the heading 'Gains or losses on disposals of long-term investments' in the income statement.
+Concerning the other securities, gains or losses on sale and impairment charges are recognised under the heading 'Gains or losses on disposals of tangible and intangible assets' in the income statement.